trifectatechfoundation/trifectatech-website/content/initiatives/workplans/workplan-codegen.md

 ### Milestone 3: Tail calls

-Guaranteed tail calls, goto and computed goto are techniques used in systems programming to squeeze out the last bit of performance.
+Guaranteed tail calls and computed goto are techniques used in systems programming to squeeze out the last bit of performance.

-- Implement tail calls
+- Improve support for guaranteed tail calls
 - Add “computed goto” codegen to loop_match
 - Improve the loop_match implementation in rustc_codegen_ssa